rajvipulraj401/IntvQuestionsFINAL/React.md

 ---

-## 📺 Sir can I share my screen to show this with an example
+### 📺 Sir can I share my screen to show this with an example

-🖥 Sir let me share my screen and show how React uses Virtual DOM in action.

 ```jsx
 // App.js